 During an initial consultation we’ll ask the following important questions:

 - How would you summarise your app in just a few sentences?

 During an initial chat, our project team will help evaluate the potential of your idea and help compare your absolute requirements with ‘nice to haves’ to help maximise the potential of your minimum viable product (or MVP).
 Creating an MVP is an approach designed to help you launch quickly so you can begin getting feedback from your users right away.

 Completing a detailed evaluation of competitors in your space is another critical step.
 Keep in mind that there may be no direct competitors with exactly the same idea, but they might be addressing the same problem in a different way.

 After a consultation with the team, we’ll provide a free proposal and estimate to develop your minimum viable product.

 What budget do you have in mind?

 Building an app requires a budget… and we’re not talking a few hundred dollars.
-Even mapping out the architecture for for a basic app with a couple of core features can set you back a few thousand dollars.
+Even mapping out the architecture for a basic app with a couple of core features can set you back a few thousand dollars.
 To complete a complex business application, the price is more likely to be something like 20-50K.
-Games and complex apps that work across number of platforms can cost up > $100k.
+Games and complex apps that work across a number of platforms can cost up > $100k.
 You also need to factor in ongoing costs like hosting (often $200 a month) and subscriptions.
-If you are publishing outside of the App Store, you may also need to organise your own Terms of Service and / or insurances.
+If you are publishing outside of the App Store, you may also need to organise your own Terms of Service and/or insurances.

 If you’d like to see some our recent projects please head over here.

-Other Options to Fund your App
+Other options to fund your App

 Most people don’t have bags of cash sitting around for an app project, but luckily there are other ways to get your idea off the ground.
 Here are just a few ideas…